wlaub/vcv/README.md

 # VCV 2.0 Port

-* MetadataFiles screenshot function is still a little broken - doesn't render plugs and cable opacity also seems bugged.
+* MetadataFiles screenshot function is still a little broken
+  * doesn't render plugs and cable opacity also seems bugged.
+  * also doesn't clip panels to their bounds

 # TechTech Technologies VCV Plugins